curl/everything-curl/usingcurl-returns.md

 tend to slowly add new ones so if you get a code back not listed here, please refer to more updated curl documentation for aid.

-A very basic Unix shell script could look like something like this:
+A basic Unix shell script could look like something like this:

     #!/bin/sh
     curl http://example.com